Approximate Constraint Satisfaction Requires Large LP Relaxations: Abstract

 \section{Abstract}

 We prove super-polynomial lower bounds on the size of linear programming relaxations for approximation versions of constraint satisfaction problems.
-We show that for these problems, polynomial-sized linear programs are exactly as powerful as programs arising from a constant number of rounds of the Sherali--Adams hierarchy.
+We show that for these problems, polynomial-sized linear programs are no more powerful than programs arising from a constant number of rounds of the Sherali--Adams hierarchy.

 In particular, any polynomial-sized linear program for \maxcut has an integrality gap of $\frac12$ and any such linear program for \maxthreesat has an integrality gap of $\frac78$.

 \ifnum\showtableofcontents=1 {